NamehYenad1/interview_ques/README.md

 # Card Game

-A card game created for technical interview
+A card game created for technical interview.
+Enter Ctrl+C to skip all options and to get to the end of the program for a quick test